+Scope:

+- Manage follow-up and compliance actions required under the Environmental Assessment Certificate (EAC) and the Port's Project and Environmental Review (PER) permit as well as other necessary environmental permits. - Liaise with regulators on matters related to EAC and PER permit conditions and commitments made through the environmental assessment process and management plans. - Oversee outstanding environmental permits, permit amendments and associated environmental studies, monitoring, and compliance processes for existing bridge demolition. - Supporting consultation on permit related matters.

+Monthly Highlights:

-Scope: Manage follow-up and compliance actions required under the Environmental Assessment Certificate (EAC) and the Port's Project and Environmental Review (PER) permit as well as other necessary environmental permits.
-Liaise with regulators on matters related to EAC and PER permit conditions and commitments made through the environmental assessment process and management plans.
-Oversee outstanding environmental permits, permit amendments and associated environmental studies, monitoring, and compliance processes for existing bridge demolition.
-Supporting consultation on permit related matters.
-Monthly Highlights: Continued planning regarding detailed design considerations for the qiqéyt offsetting site in Surrey and Cumberland Point offsetting site in New Westminster.
-Continued to work towards a long-term access agreement with Metro Vancouver for offsetting on the Cumberland Point industrial site in New Westminster.
-Site observations by the Province, the contractor and the Independent Environmental Monitor (IEM) continue to demonstrate a stable trend.
-75 environmental non-compliances were reported for the month of March by the IEM, over four (4) inspections were related to erosion and sediment control, non-hazardous waste management, spill prevention, hazardous materials management, and health & safety.
-The majority of the non- compliances were minor, and all reported spills were cleaned up appropriately.
-Ongoing conversations between the contractor, Province, IEM, and environmental regulators on the Project's environmental compliance, permitting requirements, and management plans.
-Continued meetings and consultation on management plans for the bridge demolition works.
-Submitted the updated Construction Environmental Management Plan (CEMP) to the Environmental Assessment Office (EAO).
-Submitted the Certified Project Area Amendment request to the EAO for bridge demolition and other minor scopes of work outside of the Certified Project Area.
-Facilitated an EAO site inspection, whereby the EAO noted three (3) non-compliances.
-For one (1) of the non-compliances, the Project received a Warning Letter for hydrocarbon spills.
-Three Month Lookahead: Continue to liaise with regulators on follow-up actions and commitments arising from the required Project permits and approvals.
-Continue working with the contractor and environmental regulators to ensure the Project's permitting requirements are met.
-Continue to develop offsetting detailed design at qiqéyt and progress detailed design for the Cumberland Point site with Metro Vancouver.
-Continue consulting on the Demolition Environmental Management Plan and submit to the EAO.
-Working with the contractor to develop the demolition Fisheries Act Authorization permitting submission, and related technical documents.
-Continue liaising with the EAO and the contractor on the revised EAC amendment request for lands required to facilitate bridge demolition.
+- Continued planning regarding detailed design considerations for the qiqéyt offsetting site in Surrey and Cumberland Point offsetting site in New Westminster - Continued to work towards a long-term access agreement with Metro Vancouver for offsetting on the Cumberland Point industrial site in New Westminster. - Site observations by the Province, the contractor, the Independent Environmental Monitor (IEM), and VFPA have noted the need for improvement in terms of spill management. - 82 environmental non-compliances were reported by the IEM, over the course of four (4) inspections related to spills, and hazardous materials management, non-hazardous waste management, erosion and sediment control, invasive species management and health & safety.
+The majority of the non-compliances were minor, except for one reportable spill to water, which led to the issuance of a temporary stop work order by IEM which was rescinded by the end of the work day due to FCP implementing corrective actions.
+All reported spills to land were addressed immediately and cleaned up appropriately. - VFPA site inspections continued to note non-compliances and opportunities for improvement on VFPA Lands.
+The Project team is working with the contractor and regulator to address these. - EAO conducted a site inspection and did not identify the need for any immediate corrective actions. - Increased environmental monitoring was implemented by both the contractor and the Province. - Conducted additional environmental training for the field crews with a focus on spill prevention and response. - Ongoing conversations between the contractor, Province, IEM, and environmental regulators on the Project's environmental compliance, permitting requirements, and management plans. - Continued meetings and consultation on management plans for the bridge demolition works. - The EAO concluded their consultation on the Certified Project Area Amendment request for bridge demolition and other minor scopes of work outside of the Certified Project Area.
+FCP and the PBR Team are finalizing the Certified Project Area Amendment.

+Three Month Lookahead:

+- Continue to liaise with regulators on follow-up actions and commitments arising from the required Project permits and approvals. - Continue working with the contractor and environmental regulators to ensure the Project's permitting requirements are met.

+- Continue to develop offsetting detailed design at qiqéyt and progress detailed design for the Cumberland Point site with Metro Vancouver. - Finalize the Demolition Environmental Management Plan and submit to the EAO for review and acceptance. - Working with the contractor to develop the demolition Fisheries Act Authorization permitting submission, and related technical documents. - Continue consultation with First Nations related to bridge demolition.